Wah Gardens: Location

-The gardens are in the old village of Wah, close to the present garrison town of Wah, located 50 km north west of Islamabad on the main Grand Trunk Road.
+The gardens are in the old village of Wah, close to the present garrison town of Wah, located 50 km northwest of Islamabad on the main Grand Trunk Road.

 History

 Raja Man Singh, brother-in-law of Emperor Jahangir, was a court chief of Emperor Akbar, and is credited with construction of the gardens along the old route from Lahore to Srinagar.
 He was posted at Wah from the year 1581 to 1586 to stop enemy incursions.
-During his stay he made a pond surrounded by a structure of twelve doors.
-The Mughal Emperor Jahangir while on his way to Kabul stayed here on 29 April 1607 and went fishing in the pond.
-Indeed, the present old village of Wah was originally called 'Jalal Sar' after Jalal Khan Khattar but was renamed 'Wah' by Jahangir.
+During his stay, he made a pond surrounded by a structure of twelve doors.
+The Mughal Emperor Jahangir, while on his way to Kabul, stayed here on 29 April 1607 and went fishing in the pond.
+Indeed, the present old village of Wah was originally called 'Jalal Sar' after Jalal Khan Khattar, but was renamed 'Wah' by Jahangir.

 He wrote in his autobiography (translation): "Stayed at Baba Hasanabdal on 12th Muharram, 1016 A.H.
-At about two miles on the eastern side of this place there is a waterfall.
+At about two miles on the eastern side of this place, there is a waterfall.
 The water falls with great speed.
-The center of the pond has the main exiting of the waterfall.
-Raja Maan Singh has made a very little building.
-There is a lot of fish in the pond having a length of quarter yard.
+The center of the pond is the main exit of the waterfall.
+Raja Maan Singh has made a very small building.
+There are a lot of fish in the pond, having a length of a quarter yard.
 I stayed at this beautiful place for three days.
 I put the net in the pond and caught about 10 to 12 fish.
 These fish were again dropped in the water after sewing pearls in their noses".